 With the advent of Big Data, companies have at their disposal a number of new techniques that can be put to good use to refine their recruitment processes.
 Some of the more important ones are –

 A technique that businesses all over the world use for different purposes can now be applied to recruiting.
 You can retrieve, store and analyze the data created by your applicants to get better insight about their performance, work culture and longevity.
 It can also help you further streamline your advertising efforts for recruitment and save costs along the way.
-When used in combination with predictive analysis that is based on established algorithms, data mining can be a potent force in the hands of recruiters.
+When used in combination with predictive analysis that is based on established algorithms, Data Mining Techniques can be a potent force in the hands of recruiters.
 You can automate the whole process gradually, and important platforms like social networks can be effectively leveraged to form a concrete idea about applicants.
 You can know more about the inherent characteristics of potential employees, and decide what a good fit would be.

 Another important step towards better, more effective recruitment using Big Data involves keyword filtering.
 Recruiters can use descriptions of the skill set they desire and important characteristics as keywords while searching through collected data.
 This data may include data from search engines, social platforms, data from scraping job listings, and online communities.
 This can lead to exciting prospects which your company can tap into.
 Keyword filtering can be used not only for selecting applicants, but also for ruling out applicants who do not fit into your scheme of things.